Upsonic/GitHub_Sync_GPT_4_Demo/basic/README.md

 ```python
 basic = upsonic.load_module("basic")
 ```
-<br><b class="custom_code_highlight_green">Explanation:</b><br>The 'basic' library contains elements that are essential for certain basic programming functions, primarily related to outputting strings.
-One element in the 'basic' library, 'different_place.my_function', defines a specific function that returns a string "Hello" whenever it's called, without requiring any input arguments.
-The other element, 'same_place.my_function', serves a similar purpose in that it also provides a pre-established output ("Hello") upon being called, without needing any input argument.
-Both of these elements serve to simplify and streamline string output processes for programmers, easing their tasks and contributing to more efficient code.

-<b class="custom_code_highlight_green">Use Case:</b><br>The 'basic' library contains simple, predefined functions that serve to output particular messages.
-It includes elements such as 'different_place.my_function' and 'same_place.my_function'.
-Both functions take no arguments and return the string "Hello".
-These functions can be used to simplify the coding process when a predetermined response is needed, in this case, the string "Hello".
-Their purpose is to provide quick, straightforward ways to generate designated outputs upon their call, without further operations or alterations.
+<br><b class="custom_code_highlight_green">Explanation:</b><br>The 'basic' library appears to be a collection of variations of a function named 'my_function'.
+The common characteristic across all variations is that each function when called, returns a preset string "Hello", but how they achieve this varies.
+Some definitions call additional functions such as 'my_sum()' without providing its implementation.
+The existence of 'my_sum()', indicates that these variations of 'my_function' may also be used in a broader context to perform additional operations before returning "Hello".
+This 'basic' library seems to offer flexibility with functions housed in different locations and dependent on different modules, as required in different application scenarios.

+<b class="custom_code_highlight_green">Use Case:</b><br>The 'basic' library appears to be a collection of functions that primarily return the string "Hello".
+The functions defined in this library seem to be organized under different modules and namespaces, suggesting a hierarchy or some differentiation in function, perhaps related to different use-case scenarios.

+The function 'my_function' is recurring within this library, which is typically designed to return "Hello".
+Some versions of this function include a call to another function, 'my_sum()', before returning "Hello".
+However, without the definition of 'my_sum()', we can only speculate that its output may play a role in 'my_function' behavior or output.

+In short, this library could be used in scenarios where the functionality of returning a greeting string "Hello" is needed, though some functions additionally seem to depend on the operation of another function 'my_sum()'.
 <br><b class="custom_code_highlight_green">Content:</b><br>
   - basic.different_place.my_function
+  - basic.different_place_with_needed_local_module.my_function
   - basic.same_place.my_function
+  - basic.same_place_with_needed_local_module.my_function